oxfordroadmap/vis/content/post/frame-value_god-context_king/index.en.md

 They however, do not follow logician and mathematician (e.g., Bertrand Russell) rules, but mimic human language expressions.

-LLMs can now beat human beings in human expressions, on the grounds of the vast existing corpora and the fast speed.
+LLMs can now beat human beings in human expressions (at least provide [flatteries of emotional values]({{% ref "/post/insights-shipping_sycophancy_erodes_trust" %}})), on the grounds of the vast existing corpora and the fast speed.

 Machines almost read our minds by guessing our next words.